MichaelCade/90DaysOfDevOps/2023/day61.md

 # Summary

-In this post, we've seen more of how Red Hat OpenShift takes the out of the box functionality from upstream Kubernetes and entwines it with enterprise engineering, such as the ability to easily add an Identity provider for Authorization without having to pull in more open-source components.
+In this post, we've seen more of how Red Hat OpenShift takes the out-of-the-box functionality from upstream Kubernetes and entwines it with enterprise engineering, such as the ability to easily add an Identity provider for Authorization without having to pull in more open-source components.
 The AAA model is a basic premise when it comes to managing the security stance of your environment, and before you let users consume the Red Hat OpenShift platform, it's key to understand how this works and start putting in the structure upfront around the likes of Roles and Role Bindings for user privileges.

 This post only takes you into the beginnings of setting up RBAC, and we haven't discussed a cohesive strategy of how to implement it within your organisation.
 It's safe to say least privilege is the best, and the outcome you need to aim for.
 I've included several links below for you to understand RBAC in Kubernetes and OpenShift in more detail, and I'm sure with a quick search on your favourite search engine, you'll also find lots of posts around how best to implement a least privilege model.

 To wrap up this section on Red Hat OpenShift with [Day 62](/2023/day62.md) we will cover compliance and vulnerability scanning provided by Red Hat Operators.

 ## Resources
 - Kubernetes.io